ACLU Report: Detained Immigrant Children Subjected To Widespread Abuse By Officials

 Immigrant children in the custody of U.S. border authorities allegedly suffered pervasive abuse ranging from insults and threats to physical assaults, according to documents reviewed by the American Civil Liberties Union.

-A report released this week by the ACLU is based on more than 30,000 pages of documents obtained through Freedom of Information Act.
+A report released this week by the ACLU is based on more than 30,000 pages of documents obtained through the Freedom of Information Act.
 The documents, it says, "expose of culture of impunity" within U.S. Customs and Border Protection and the Department of Homeland Security.

 In response, Customs and Border Protection issued a strongly worded statement in which it called the ACLU report "unfounded and baseless."